Prunus costata

-Prunus costata is a species of Prunus native to New Guinea.
+Prunus costata is a species of flowering plant in the family Rosaceae.
+It is native to New Guinea.
 It is a tree reaching 25 m, and is morphologically very similar to Prunus grisea var grisea, aside from their seeds.
 It flowers are borne on a raceme and have white petals only 1-3 mm long, with 20 to 35 stamens each.
 The numerous stamens are typically 5.5 mm long, giving the flowers a bristly appearance.
 P. costata flowers 3 to 4 times per year, and successfully sets fruit after most flowerings.
 The type specimen was collected on Mt.
 Scratchley at 10000 to 13000 ft.